Call Now 866.523.4167

 You could be injured in private property that is open to customers, such as a grocery store, mall or shopping center, theater, amusement park, or stadium.
 In these situations, your claim may be against the property owner, the commercial tenant, or a maintenance vendor.

-Begum Law Group Injury Lawyers also has handled cases in which our clients were hurt on public property.
+The Law Giant, Personal Injury & Accident Lawyers also has handled cases in which our clients were hurt on public property.
 You could have been hurt because of a defect in a public road, at a public park, or a public facility, like a swimming pool.
 When your claim is against a city, town, or county, you should speak with a premises liability attorney right away.
 You may have a brief period to provide notice of your claim and seek compensation.

 Texas Premises Liability Law